romaintrovallet/tutorials/ZEPHYR_UART_DFU.md

 - [Zephyr's doc on MCUboot](https://docs.mcuboot.com/readme-zephyr.html)
 - [Nordic's doc on MCUmgr](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/zephyr/services/device_mgmt/mcumgr.html)

+This tutorial is made for zephyrproject + zephyr SDK install

+But it can be used with Zephyr version of NCS
+**Not recommended if you have a zephyrproject install** Just replace `zephyrproject` with your toolchain version (ex:`v2.6.0`)

+If you are interested by the "official" NCS version.
+It can be found [here](https://github.com/romaintrovallet/tutorials/blob/master/NCS_UART_DFU.md)
 ___

 ## 0) Requirements

-This tutorial is made for zephyrproject + zephyr SDK install But it can be used with Zephyr version of NCS
+This tutorial is made for zephyrproject + zephyr SDK install You must have a zephyrproject install that is proven to work.
-Just replace `zephyrproject` with your toolchain version (ex:`v2.6.0`) (Not recommended if you have a zephyrproject install)

-If you are interested by the NCS version.
-It can be found [here](https://github.com/romaintrovallet/tutorials/blob/master/NCS_UART_DFU.md)

 With the global requirements, you should add the following: